kyverno/website/content/en/docs/Installation/_index.md

 #### Roles

-Kyverno creates the following Roles in its Namespace:
+Kyverno creates the following Roles in its Namespace, one per controller type:

+* `kyverno:admission-controller`
-- `kyverno:leaderelection`: create, delete, get, patch, and update Leases to handle high availability configurations. get, list, patch, update, and watch Deployments so it can manage the Kyverno Deployment itself.
+  * create, delete, get, patch, and update Leases to handle high availability configurations.
+  * get, list, and watch Deployments so it can manage the Kyverno Deployment itself.
+  * get, list, watch, create, and update Secrets to manage certificates used for webhook management.
+  * get, list, and watch ConfigMaps for configuration changes.
+* `kyverno:reports-controller`
+  * get, list, and watch ConfigMaps for configuration changes.
+  * create, delete, get, patch, and update Leases to handle high availability configurations.
+* `kyverno:background-controller`
+  * get, list, and watch ConfigMaps for configuration changes.
+  * create, delete, get, patch, and update Leases to handle high availability configurations.
+* `kyverno:cleanup-controller`
-- `kyverno-cleanup-controller`: get, list, watch, create, and update Secrets. get, list, and watch ConfigMaps. create, delete, get, patch, and update Leases.
+  * get, list, watch, create, and update Secrets to manage certificates used for webhook management.
+  * get, list, and watch ConfigMaps for configuration changes.
+  * create, delete, get, patch, and update Leases to handle high availability configurations.

 #### RoleBindings

-Kyverno creates the following RoleBindings:
+Kyverno creates the following RoleBindings which bind the ServiceAccounts of the same name to the Roles listed above.

-- `kyverno:leaderelection`: manage leases for leader election across replicas
-- `kyverno-cleanup-controller`: manages permissions bound to the ServiceAccount used by the cleanup controller
+* `kyverno:admission-controller`
+* `kyverno:reports-controller`
+* `kyverno:background-controller`
+* `kyverno:cleanup-controller`

 #### ClusterRoles

 Kyverno uses [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to search for and combine ClusterRoles which apply to Kyverno.
 The following `ClusterRoles` provide Kyverno with permissions to policies and other Kubernetes resources across all Namespaces:

-- `kyverno`: top-level ClusterRole which aggregates all other Kyverno ClusterRoles
+* `kyverno`: top-level ClusterRole which aggregates all other Kyverno ClusterRoles
-- `kyverno:policies`: manages policies, reports, generate requests, report change requests, and status
+* `kyverno:policies`: manages policies, reports, generate requests, report change requests, and status
-- `kyverno:view`: views all resources
+* `kyverno:view`: views all resources
-- `kyverno:generate`: creates, updates, and deletes resources via generate policy rules
+* `kyverno:generate`: creates, updates, and deletes resources via generate policy rules
-- `kyverno:events`: creates, updates, and deletes events for policy results
+* `kyverno:events`: creates, updates, and deletes events for policy results
-- `kyverno:userinfo`: query Roles and RoleBinding configurations to build [variables](/docs/writing-policies/variables/#pre-defined-variables) with Role information.
+* `kyverno:userinfo`: query Roles and RoleBinding configurations to build [variables](/docs/writing-policies/variables/#pre-defined-variables) with Role information.
-- `kyverno:webhook`: allows Kyverno to manage dynamic webhook configurations
+* `kyverno:webhook`: allows Kyverno to manage dynamic webhook configurations
-- `kyverno:cleanup-controller`: allows the cleanup controller to manage webhooks, cleanup policies, and CronJobs it creates to perform the actual cleanup.
-This is the top-level ClusterRole which aggregates other ClusterRoles for use by the cleanup controller.
+* `kyverno:cleanup-controller`: allows the cleanup controller to manage webhooks, cleanup policies, and CronJobs it creates to perform the actual cleanup.
+This is the top-level ClusterRole which aggregates other *lusterRoles for use by the cleanup controller.
-- `kyverno:cleanup-controller:core`: allows the cleanup controller to manage webhooks, cleanup policies, and CronJobs it creates to perform the actual cleanup.
+* `kyverno:cleanup-controller:core`: allows the cleanup controller to manage webhooks, cleanup policies, and CronJobs it creates to perform the actual cleanup.
 This ClusterRole is aggregated to `kyverno-cleanup-controller`.

 Because aggregated ClusterRoles are used, there is only one ClusterRoleBinding named `kyverno` which binds the `kyverno` ClusterRole to the `kyverno` ServiceAccount.